 Background and activities

 Kirsten Svenja Wiebe has joined NTNU's Industrial Ecology Programme as a researcher in the Sustainable Consumption and Production group in August 2016.
-In her work she focusses on dynamic input-output modelling and applying multi-regional input-output modelling in the context of climate change mitigation and and the analysis of environmental and economic impacts of industrial production and technological change.
+She is a member of the scientific council of the International Input-Output Association since 2015.
+In her work she focusses on dynamic input-output modelling and applying multi-regional input-output modelling in the context of climate change mitigation and and the analysis of environmental and economic impacts of human activities, industrial production and technological change.
+She was invited to present her research on crossborder effects of climate change mitigation at the 48th Sessions of the UNFCCC Subsidiary Bodies in Bonn in May 2018.
+And her scenario work was a major contribution to the ILO's World Employment Social Outlook 2018: Greening with jobs.

 She is the Scientific Chair of the 26th International Input-Output Conference to be held June 25-29, 2018, in Juiz de Fora, Brazil.